 We may be compensated for your purchase of any of the products featured on this page – it helps us keep the lights on :)

-Yet, if you tried to make graphing paper in Excel, you probably realized it’s a bit trickier than it seems.
-That’s because you can’t print only the gridlines.
-You’ll get an error that the sheet is blank.
+Yet, if you tried to make grid paper in Excel, you probably realized it’s a bit trickier than it seems.
+That’s because you can’t print only the gridlines:

-You’ll get the same error if you try to add only borders and print.
+- You’ll get the same error if you try to add only borders and print.

 So, is it even possible to make graph paper using Excel???
 YES!
 And here’s how: